stikkeruip/forum-spring-practice/forum-backend/api-documentation.md

 ## Notes
 - The API implements soft deletion for posts.
 Deleted posts are only accessible to the post owner, admins, and moderators.
-- The DELETE endpoint for comments is documented but needs to be implemented in the CommentController class.
+- The API implements soft deletion for comments as well, maintaining consistency with the post deletion functionality.
 - The API includes permission checks to ensure proper access control based on the role hierarchy.